 Primitive reflex integration uses a variety of techniques to assist in promoting mature developmental responses to fade the reflexive reactions and build voluntary motor control.

-Many of these techniques mimic typical developmental motor patterns and sequences which babies engage in, giving a child a “second chance” to engage and mature through the developmental stages they may not have mastered.
+Many of these techniques mimic typical developmental motor patterns and sequences that babies engage in, giving a child a “second chance” to engage and mature through the developmental stages they may not have mastered.

 In today’s age of technology, where babies spend more time being propped up with screens than engaging in tummy-time practicing developmental motor patterns, there is a greater need for primitive reflex integration training ensuring that professionals can recognize the signs of retained primitive reflexes contributing to motor and developmental delay.
+With Theramoves courses, you gain primitive reflex integration certification and CEUs as you boost your career with invaluable knowledge and expertise.

 What is reflex integration?